Chart Color Schemes

 Rothwell - Kippa-Ring has a typical household mix, with a lower-than-average median household size

-Family households account for 68.6% of all households, including 25.6% couples with children, 26.2% couples without children, and 15.7% single parent families.
-Non-family households constitute the remaining 31.4%, with lone person households at 28.1% and group households comprising 3.2%.
-The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.
+Family households dominate at 68.6% of all households, comprising 25.6% couples with children, 26.2% couples without children, and 15.7% single parent families.
+Non-family households make up the remaining 31.4%, with lone person households at 28.1% and group households comprising 3.2% of the total.
+The median household size of 2.5 people is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households